nataelbaffou/Bot/README.md

 # Bot (English)

-The PlaceFrance bot and their allies!
-This bot connects with the [command server](https://github.com/Skeeww/Commando) and gets it's orders from there.
-You can see the orderhistory [here](https://placefrance.noan.dev/).
+The INSA bot and their allies!
+This bot connects with the [command server](https://github.com/nataelbaffou/Commando) and gets it's orders from there.
+You can see the orderhistory [here](http:/146.148.123.244:3987/).

 ## User script bot